abbodi1406/BatUtil/W10UI/README.md

 <details><summary>changelog</summary>

+10.47:
+- 24H2: Add option "LCUmsuExpand":
+expand LCUs and install via update.mum, instead adding msu files directly
+default state is OFF
+- Update PSFExtractor code to support the new PA31 format, using UpdateCompression.dll
+- Detect Package_for_SafeOSDU update for all builds

+10.46:
+- 24H2: Always install/reinstall all LCU(s) one by one per version
+- 24H2: Remove the block for NetFx3 feature with multiple LCUs

 10.45:
 - All : Detect SSU(s) version, and install the highest only
 - 24H2: Detect LCU(s) version, and install the highest only (26052+)
 - 24H2: Fix SSU misdetection as .NET rollup in latest updates
 - 24H2: NetFx3 feature will not be enabled if multiple LCUs detected
 - Show defender-dism package versions, and fix detection for arm64
-- Limit LCU .mum timestamp workaround for builds 22621+ < 26052
 - DisableResetbase registry will be always set to 1 for builds 25380+
+- Extend LCU .mum timestamp preserve workaround for all builds 22621+

 10.44:
 - Reinstall all LCUs together after NetFx3 feature (26052+)